apaige161/garden-plant-picker/README.md

   !!implement NgOnChange or figure out how to reload the plant list after every submit or change of list -sometimes works?? idk

+  hard code in 4x4 garden size for now
-  -----limit user from adding more plants than the garden has space for ie 4x4 = 16 sq ft max
+  -----limit user from adding more plants than the garden has space for ie 4x4 = 16 sq ft max --slice array in new arrays for each column

 UI: Secondary